ItalCad91/DBMS_WPF_App/README.md

 # DBMS_WPF_App

-This is a C# WPF application, based on the DATABASE MANAGEMENT SYSTEM PROJECT.
-It is meant to be a PC Desktop application that works just as its web version.
+This is a C# WPF application based on DATABASE MANAGEMENT SYSTEM PROJECT.
+The desktop version includes the same full CRUD functionality as the web version, and the installer folder includes the executable for distribution.

 ## Demo

 ![App Screenshot](./WPFTutorial/Demo.gif)

 ## Screenshots